Private university: Sri Lanka

-In Sri Lanka, state recognized private institutes are allowed to award degrees under Section 25A of the Universities Act No. 16 of 1978.
+In Sri Lanka, state-recognized private institutes are allowed to award degrees under Section 25A of the Universities Act No. 16 of 1978.
 The University Grants Commission is responsible for the accreditation of these institutes and degrees.
-These mostly provide undergraduate degrees, with a limited few proving postgraduate degrees.
-The Informatics Institute of Sri Lanka (IIT), NSBM Green University (NSBM), Horizon Campus and Sri Lanka Institute for Information Technology (SLIIT) are examples.
+These mostly provide undergraduate degrees with a few providing postgraduate degrees.
+Informatics Institute of Technology (IIT), NSBM Green University, Horizon Campus, Sri Lanka Institute of Information Technology (SLIIT) and SLTC Research University are examples.
 Some foreign universities franchise parts of their degree courses in Sri Lanka with local institutes.
-Students are charged for the study (some of these institutes are state funded institutions of their home countries) and these charges are often a fraction of the cost studying in the home countries of these institutions.
+Students are charged for the study (some of these institutes are state-funded institutions of their home countries) and these charges are often a fraction of the cost of studying in the home countries of these institutions.

 Efforts to establish private universities have been blocked due to protests from state universities' undergraduates and leftist political parties.

 Many private colleges have sprung up since, including the Auston Institute of Management, Singapore.
 The Sri Lanka campus was established in 2010 and is a Board of Investment or (BOI) company.
 It retains a similar focus to the home campus and occupies a prime spot along Colombo's famous Galle Road.